lbadillo/CelebrityTest/README.md

 ### Copy jar

 It is possible to copy the .jar file to another folder and run the application.
-For this it is necessary to copy or create a new file celebrity.txt and leave it in the same folder as the .jar.
+For this it is necessary to copy or create a new  `celebrity.txt file and leave it in the same folder as the .jar.
 To execute the application you must execute:

     java -jar basicttest-1.0-SNAPSHOT-shaded.jar